PalouseDH/symposium/outlines/day-4.md

 #### Text visualization & analysis tool discussion and play time

-- Quick discussion available tools that y'all are using or can be used to visualize or analyze data
+- Quick discussion of tools that y'all are using or toola that can be used to visualize or analyze data.
     - [Voyant Tools](https://voyant-tools.org/)
     - [AntCon](http://www.laurenceanthony.net/)
     - A larger list at Western Michigan University [Libraries](http://libguides.wmich.edu/digitalhumanities/tools)
 - Introductory hands-on with [Voyant Tools](https://voyant-tools.org/)
     - We will be following, loosely, this  [outline](https://www.dwrl.utexas.edu/2016/11/29/voyant-for-text-analysis/) from UT Austin.
 It is a great introductory session targeted for use and completion within one class period.
-- Before we get started go grab a dataset!
+- Before we get started go grab some data!
     - [Natural Language Toolkit Corpora](http://www.nltk.org/nltk_data/)
     - If you would rather there are a few corpora included within Voyant Tools (just click through the links below to auto load the text):
         - [Voyant Tools with Shakespeare corpora loaded](http://voyant-tools.org/?corpus=shakespeare)